Riley-Py/UWaterloo-Work/SCI 238/Chapter 13 - Exoplanets The New Science of Distant Worlds/The Study of Other Solar Systems.md

 ### Direct Detection
 - Adaptive optics are aiding to enable direct planet detection
 	- James Webb Space Telescope will aid in this
+- Blocking the bright light from stars are also helping us to find planets around them